Redirection of Certain IRC Commands

 The only downside I see, is that the message is stored not at the target it was originally (by the irc server) intended.
 In my opinion this might only be of concern when backlog is when backlog is permanently deleted.
 In my opinion a minor detail.

-#3 Updated by EgS almost 12 years ago
+#3 Updated by EgS over 12 years ago

 So this has been implemented now.
 And new things come to my mind: